View the full list of fields, first using long-form arguments:

 Modifying PXEboot Images¶

 Once you have an existing image, you can install additional RPMs into that image.
-We suggest that Best Practices is to rarely and only very carefully modify DefaultImage and DefaultBoot, and instead use them as stable baselines from which you clone new images and boot configurations.
+A recommended best practice is to rarely and only very carefully modify DefaultImage and DefaultBoot.
+Instead, use them as stable baselines from which you clone new images and boot configurations.

 The scyld-modimg